igvteam/extractome/README.md

 The script creates 3 output files

 * base_name.fa
-* base_name.regions.bed  - the input regions file lifted over to extracted genome
+* base_name.regions.bed  - the input regions file lifted over to extracted fasta
 * base_name.chain  - a UCSC "chain" file.
-Can be used to liftover files to the new fasta with tools such as CrossMap
+Can be used to liftover files to the extracted fasta with tools such as [CrossMap](http://crossmap.sourceforge.net/)